Skip to main content

 Conclusion

-What’s the “right” IRS-approved 1095-B e-filing software for your business?
+What’s the “right” IRS-approved Form 1095-B e-filing software for your business?
 That really depends on volume, how many entities you manage, and your automation needs.
 Tax1099 gives you that sweet spot with AIR-ready validation, flexible imports (CSV/SFTP/API), and streamlined recipient delivery service.
-So, small and mid-sized filers looking for enterprise-style controls without enterprise overhead, this is your best option.
+So, small and mid-sized filers looking for enterprise-style controls without enterprise overhead, this is a good option.

 What about other options like Track1099 and TaxBandits?
-They can get your job done, but might cost more or take a bit longer to figure out.
-If you’re handling complex enterprises, 1099 Pro and Sovos are your best bet.
+They can get your job done but might cost more or take a bit longer to figure out.
+If you’re handling complex enterprises, 1099 Pro and Sovos are your good bets.

-Here’s the bottom line: When choosing the best 1095-B software, look for tools that validate early, make AIR errors clear, simplify corrections, and offer state filing for 1095-B.
+Here’s the bottom line: When choosing the right 1095-B software, look for tools that validate early, make AIR errors clear, simplify corrections, and offer state filing for 1095-B.